Shakuhachi size guide: Understanding Shaku Lengths

 Common Shakuhachi Lengths and Keys

-While these lengths in centimeters are based on a precise 1 shaku = 30.3 cm conversion, actual lengths and pitches can vary slightly due to individual instrument construction and playing style.
-Therefore, this chart provides a general guide for a given key.
+While these lengths in centimeters are based on a precise 1 shaku = 30.3 cm conversion, actual lengths and pitches can vary slightly due to other dimensions and aspects of their construction.
+Therefore, this chart provides a general length for a given key.

 - 1.6 shaku: 48 cm, Key of E4